mattbarker016/Baby-Brella/README.md

   - In the Menu bar, click View -> Debug Area -> Show Debug Area
   - Drag up on the bottom bar next to the play icon.

-The Sentence will appear below dumb error messages (don't worry, they're normal) and some forecast data.
+The Sentence will appear below some calculations.
 Enjoy ensuing weather preparedness!